sodacan-net/sodacan-core/documentation/architecture.md

 With the use of "deployment mode", a module can be integration tested in a "live" environment with no effect on the real live environment.

 ### Messages
-In SodaCan, `PUBLIC` variables are essentially messages waiting to be sent.
+In SodaCan, `PUBLISH` variables are essentially messages waiting to be sent.
 And, `SUBSCRIBE` variables are messages waiting to be received.
 Messages are exchanged through what is called a **topic** which is defined in more detail below.
 Simply put, a topic groups together messages of a specific format.
 That format is then the topic name.

 All messages contain a `timestamp` which implies a temporal sequence for messages.
 Messages contain an "offset" attribute which uniquely describes each individual message within a topic.